Japan preparing for unexpected after Kim's death

 The report of Kim's death grabbed immediate headlines in Japan, where newspapers issued extra editions.

-Some Tokyo residents said they were concerned about what would happen next inside the borders of their unpredictable neighbor.
+Some Tokyo residents said they were concerned about what will happen next inside the borders of their unpredictable neighbour.

 "I am worried indeed.
 I am very interested in knowing how this will all turn out," 73-year-old retiree Kosuke Yoshimasa told Reuters.

-Another retiree, Michiko Matsuzaki, 68, sounded a note of cautious optimism.
+Another retiree, 68-year-old Michiko Matsuzaki, sounded a note of cautious optimism.
 "I hope this will lead North Korea to become more democratic," she said.

-Japan, like others in the region, will be watching to see what stance Pyongyang adopts towards the outside world following Kim Jong-il's death and whether Kim Jong-un can consolidate his power.
+Japan, like others in the region, will be watching to see what stance Pyongyang adopts towards the outside world following Kim Jong-il's death and whether his youngest son, Kim Jong-un -- seen as the leader-in-waiting -- can consolidate his power.

-"At present, when they are trying to firm up their internal regime they are more likely to prioritize firming domestic stability rather than trying to boost tension with the outside," said Tadashi Kimiya, a Tokyo University professor who specializes in Korean affairs.
+"At present, when they are trying to firm up their internal regime, they are more likely to prioritise firming domestic stability, rather than trying to boost tension with the outside," said Tadashi Kimiya, a Tokyo University professor who specialises in Korean affairs.

 "If the government cannot exercise control there will be confusion and instability," he added.

-Kimiya said he did not expect any sudden flood of refugees from North Korea headed for Japan, nor did he think Pyongyang's military was likely to take aggressive action.
+Kimiya said he did not expect any sudden flood of refugees from North Korea headed for Japan nor did he think Pyongyang's military was likely to take aggressive military action.

 Security was tight at the Tokyo headquarters of the General Association of Korean Residents of Japan, Pyongyang's de facto diplomatic mission in Japan, where a North Korean flag flew at half-mast.

-Japan has about 400,000 permanent residents who are ethnic Koreans backing either Seoul or Pyongyang, many of them descendents of those brought to Japan as forced labor when the peninsula was a Japanese colony.
+Japan has about 400,000 permanent residents who are ethnic Koreans backing either Seoul or Pyongyang, many of them descendents of those brought here as forced labour when the peninsula was a Japanese colony.

-(Additional reporting by Elaine Lies and Stanley White; Writing by Linda Sieg; Editing by Michael Watson)
+(Additional reporting by Elaine Lies; Writing by Linda Sieg; Editing by Michael Watson and Chris Gallagher)